-Kovačević v.
+On 20 November 2024 at 9.15 a.m.: Grand Chamber hearing in the case Kovačević v.
 Bosnia and Herzegovina (application no. 43651/22)

-The applicant, Slaven Kovačević, is a national of Bosnia and Herzegovina national who was born in 1972 and lives in Sarajevo.
+The applicant, Slaven Kovačević, is a national of Bosnia and Herzegovina and Croatia, who was born in 1972 and lives in Sarajevo.
 He is a political scientist and adviser to a member of the Presidency of Bosnia and Herzegovina.

-The Bosnian Constitution has its origins in the 1995 General Framework Agreement for Peace in Bosnia and Herzegovina (the Dayton Peace Accords) at the end of the 1992-1995 war.
+The Bosnian Constitution has its origins in the 1995 General Framework Agreement for Peace in Bosnia and Herzegovina (the Dayton Peace Accords) signed at the end of the 1992-1995 war.
 Since then, Bosnia and Herzegovina has been composed of two Entities - the Federation of Bosnia and Herzegovina and the Republika Srpska - plus the Brčko District which belongs to both.
+Mr Kovačević lives in Sarajevo which is situated in the Federation.